Cadena nacional: Brazil

 Cadeia nacional or rede nacional de radio e televisão (Portuguese for national radio and television network) broadcasts in Brazil can be given by the President of Brazil, Ministers of the Cabinet, and justices of the Supreme Federal Court and Superior Electoral Court.
 The measure is regulated by Decree 84,181 of 12 August 1979, issued by President João Figueiredo.
 The Brazilian Communication Company (EBC) is tasked with handling the taping and live broadcast of cadeia nacional addresses, which are prepared by the Secretary of Government.
 Free-to-air television networks are required by law to broadcast these addresses live, thus temporarily interrupting their scheduled programming.

 The national broadcasts commonly occur during national holidays, election days, congressional sessions on significant legislation, and the National High School Exam to address these events.
 More recently, national broadcasts on the COVID-19 pandemic have been invoked by President Jair Bolsonaro.

 Chile

 Since Chile's return to democracy in 1989, most cadenas nacionales have been voluntary in nature, but under previous governments such as those of Augusto Pinochet and Salvador Allende, stations were obliged to carry these messages.
-They are aired by television stations in the National Television Association (ANATEL), which subcontracts the production to Endemol, and it is not required of radio stations.
+They are aired by television stations by the National Television Association (ANATEL), which subcontracts the production to Endemol via state network TVN, and it is not required of radio stations.
 One type of cadena nacional is obligatory for all television stations according to the electoral law, the franja electoral or simultaneous transmission of campaign material from the major political parties; this is the only time election campaign ads are broadcast on television.